How to Make Raisins in the Sun, Oven, or Dehydrator

 How should I store homemade raisins?

-Can I flavor my raisins during the drying process?
+Can I flavor raisins during drying?

 Related Articles